MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 The resources used for the preview, and in the future when this product is ready for production, will be free to you - like other caching solutions.

 > [!IMPORTANT]
-> To join the Microsoft Connected Cache private preview, provide your Azure subscription ID by filling out [this survey](https://aka.ms/MCCForISPSurvey).
+> To join the Microsoft Connected Cache early preview, provide your Azure subscription ID by filling out [this survey](https://aka.ms/MCCForISPSurvey).

 ### Hardware to host the MCC